Suu Kyi imprisonment: Will the EU impose sanctions on Myanmar? | DW | 13.12.2021

 On top of this, Hautala called for greater enforcement of existing EU sanctions.
 The Environmental Investigation Agency reported in September that EU imports of illegally-logged teak from Myanmar have continued, notably to Italy, in violation of the EU Timber Regulation.

 The Myanmar Timber Enterprise, a state-run organization that controls most timber exports, is also on the EU's sanctions list.
-"The EU cannot become a hot spot for illegal timber that profits the military junta," said Hautala.
+"The EU cannot become a hot spot for illegal timber that profits the military junta," Hautala said.

 ASEAN was, however, able to win back some trust after disinviting the junta leader, Min Aung Hlaing, from its virtual summit in October.